-Installing SlickStack should work fine on most any KVM VPS server out there.
-The trickier part is finding a high quality and well managed datacenter nearby your target audience!
+The trickier part, truly, is finding a high quality and well managed datacenter nearby your target audience!
 Even when some of the most well known cloud networks claim to have datacenters in “New York, Dallas, and Tokyo” for example, in reality these datacenters are often owned and managed by other partners, meaning that the quality and consistency of your server experience might change drastically between each datacenter location.

-Note: one of the best managed directories of recent KVM VPS server deals is managed by LowEndBox and is updated several times a month.
-So go over there if you want to find some of the cheapest deals around from many startups and local companies that sometimes focus on a single city or single datacenter.
-Sometimes such a setup is not only a better deal, but better managed than some of the super big cloud companies these days which tend to vary based on location.
+One of the most trusted and frequently updated directories of KVM VPS server deals around the world is managed by LowEndBox and is updated several times a month (albeit, they largely focus on English-speaking audiences).
+So go over there if you want to find some of the cheapest deals around from startups and local ISPs that often focus on single region(s) or datacenter(s).
+In may cases, this approach is not only a better deal, but also better managed than some of the behemoth “cloud” companies these days which tend to have poorer service.